An acute myeloid leukemia (AML) rash may appear in the form of small spots or bruises.

-On light skin, this type of rash often appears as red or purple.
+On light skin, AML rash often appears as red or purple spots.
 On dark skin, it may look darker and be less noticeable.

 Keep reading to learn about rashes, bruises, spots, and other symptoms of AML, as well as when to contact a doctor.

 Leukemia cells of AML may spread from the blood and bone marrow to the skin.
 When this occurs, it causes lumps and spots that look like ordinary rashes.

 Leukemia cutis appears red or purplish red, and it occasionally looks dark red or brown.
 It affects the outer skin layer, the inner skin layer, and the layer of tissue beneath the skin.

 The rash can involve flushed skin, plaques, and scaly lesions.
 It

 Rashes on dark skin can look different from those on light skin.
 For example, they may not be as noticeable.
 Also, rather than appearing red, they may look dark or purple.

 The low platelet count in people with AML can mean that their bodies do not clot these blood vessel breakages properly, and the spots become more noticeable.

 Platelets usually help stop bleeding, including under the skin.
 Having fewer platelets can mean that bruises appear more easily or show up more clearly.

 Sometimes, the red or purple spots that occur due to a low platelet count can look like bruises too.

 A person with AML may also notice that their gums become swollen.
 According to one